Singapore Institute of Technology: Establishment

 In 2009, the university was founded by then SIT president Tan Chin Tiong.
 He was previously a deputy president at the Singapore Management University.
 In 2013, Tan stepped down as SIT president and returned to the Singapore Management University as an advisor and Professor.
-Tan Thiam Soon took over the reins from him.
+Tan Thiam Soon took over the reins from him, and was subsequently succeeded by Professor Chua Kee Chaing in 2022.

 Singapore Institute of Technology Bill

 In 2014, a bill was passed in the Parliament of Singapore conferring the university autonomous status and allowing it to confer its own degrees.
-SIT will partner overseas universities to build upon their capabilities while offering new applied degrees in SIT's name.
+SIT will partner with overseas universities to build upon their capabilities while offering new applied degrees in SIT's name.
 SIT is also required to constantly refresh its programmes in accordance with Singapore's developments, economy and society.

+Punggol Campus

+Classes at the new Punggol campus started in September 2024.
+The Punggol Campus comprises two plots known as ‘SIT Campus Heart’ and ‘SIT Campus Court’.